GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/overview/index.md

 User interfaces should be minimal and have intent.
 They can range from a simple icon, such as the [Google Mail Checker extension][2] shown on the right, to [overriding][3] an entire page.

+### How do users get extensions?

-Extension files are zipped into a single `.crx` package that the user downloads and installs.
+When you make an extension, you zip it into a single `.crx` package that the user downloads and installs.
 This means extensions do not depend on content from the web, unlike ordinary web apps.

 Extensions are distributed through the [Chrome Developer Dashboard][4] and published to the [Chrome